-This paper has 8 introductory context sections followed by 11 technical sections; the latter begins with 'The Cosmos has a Single Unified Physics'.
-It is all assembled for historians who call themselves 'Big Historians' for wanting to go back all the way in time.
+This paper is all assembled for historians who call themselves 'Big Historians' for wanting to go back all the way in time.
 The evolution in the Chandra Multiverse is now the earliest we can go back to - there never was a Big Bang - and the early evolution is now properly taken care of in the multiverse.